Top 10 popular pushchairs for 2021

 We’ve crunched the numbers and can reveal the top 10 most popular pushchair reviews based on searches on Which.co.uk over the past few months.
 They range in price from £150 to £1,000, and the list includes travel-system-compatible pushchairs, lightweight strollers and convertible single-to-double baby prams.

-However, newer launches have recently elbowed their way into the most popular reviews, with the Bugaboo Fox 2 making its debut in the list.
+However, newer launches have recently elbowed their way into the most popular reviews, with the Uppababy Cruz v2 and Vista v2 (updates to the original pushchairs) making their debut in our list.

 Top 10 popular pushchairs